Why do you need travel insurance?

 What age does coverage extend to?

 Many plans only provide travel coverage up to 65 years of age.
 If you plan to do a lot of travel in your retirement years, a plan that includes emergency medical travel coverage for a longer period of time may be more beneficial for you.
-For example, our retiree plan includes emergency medical travel insurance until 85 years of age, but it does require you to transition from an employer health plan within 60 days of the plan terminating.
+For example, our Retiree plan includes emergency medical travel insurance for life, but it does require you to transition from a benefit plan within 90 days of the plan terminating.

 Retirement is full of options.
 Let us help you make the most of yours.